 Title Insurance Protects Your Biggest Investment

-Purchasing a home is likely the largest investment you will ever make.
-So before you sign on the dotted line, you must be certain that the "title" of the property is free of other claims.
+Purchasing a home is likely the single largest investment you will ever make.
+So before you commit to the transaction, you want to be certain that the property's title is clear of any other claims.

 The title company performs an extensive search on the property's title history.
-The title insurance company can almost always identify any title problems that may arise and clear up these problems before you close on the property.
+Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance covers the following:
+Title insurance usually covers:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title insurance company will defend your title at no expense to you.
+In this case, the title company will defend your title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Any number of other complicated problems define "Defective title."
 The title company will discover these problems, or if they miss them, protect you from financial loss - up to the amount of the policy.

 At Tenby J. Dahman, we answer questions about this process every day.
 Call us: 3038627760.